Casino Royale (2006 film): Plot

-MI6 operative James Bond earns his licence to kill and promotion to 00 agent status by assassinating the traitorous Dryden and his contact at the British Embassy in Prague.
-In Uganda, Mr. White introduces Steven Obanno, a high-ranking member of the Lord's Resistance Army, to Le Chiffre, an Albanian private banker to terrorists.
+MI6 operative James Bond is promoted to 00 agent status; his first assignment is to assassinate the traitorous MI6 section chief Dryden and his contact in Prague.
+In Uganda, Mr. White introduces Steven Obanno, a commander of the Lord's Resistance Army, to Le Chiffre, an Albanian private banker to terrorists.
 Obanno entrusts Le Chiffre with $100 million to invest.
-Using knowledge of his own upcoming terrorist attack on aerospace manufacturer Skyfleet, Le Chiffre shorts the company's stock.
+Using knowledge of his upcoming terrorist attack on aerospace manufacturer Skyfleet, Le Chiffre shorts the company's stock.

-In Madagascar, Bond blows up an embassy while capturing and then killing a bomb-maker named Mollaka.
-MI6 chief M admonishes Bond for causing an international incident and ignoring her orders to take Mollaka alive.
-Using the information on Mollaka's phone, Bond is led to the Bahamas and a corrupt Greek official, Alex Dimitrios, who had hired Mollaka at Le Chiffre's request to bomb Skyfleet's prototype airliner.
-After winning Dimitrios' vintage Aston Martin in a poker game and seducing his wife, Solange, Bond pursues Dimitrios to Miami.
-Bond fends off an attack by Dimitrios and kills him.
-At the airport, Bond chases down the new bomber Dimitrios has hired and thwarts the destruction of the Skyfleet airliner.
+In Madagascar, Bond destroys an embassy while capturing and then killing a bomb maker named Mollaka.
+MI6 chief M criticises Bond for causing an international incident and ignoring her orders to take Mollaka alive.
+Information on Mollaka's phone leads Bond to the Bahamas and corrupt Greek official Alex Dimitrios, who had hired Mollaka to bomb Skyfleet's prototype airliner at Le Chiffre's request.
+After winning Dimitrios's vintage Aston Martin in a poker game and seducing his wife Solange, Bond pursues Dimitrios to Miami.
+Bond fights off an attack by Dimitrios and kills him.
+At the airport, Bond chases down the new bomber Dimitrios has hired and prevents the destruction of the Skyfleet airliner.
 With the Skyfleet stock secure, Le Chiffre loses Obanno's money.
-Surmising that somebody talked about the terrorist plot, Le Chiffre tortures Solange to death.
+Realising that somebody leaked the terrorist plot, Le Chiffre tortures Solange to death.

 To recoup his clients' money, Le Chiffre organizes a Texas hold 'em tournament at the Casino Royale in Montenegro.
-MI6 enters Bond — the agency's best poker player — in the tournament, believing a defeat will force Le Chiffre to seek asylum with the British government in exchange for information on his clients.
+MI6 enters Bond—the agency's best poker player—in the tournament, believing a defeat will force Le Chiffre to seek asylum with the British government in exchange for information on his clients.
 Bond is paired with Vesper Lynd, a British Treasury agent overseeing the $10 million buy-in.
-They meet their contact, René Mathis, in Montenegro.
-Obanno, furious that his money is missing, threatens Le Chiffre but allows him to continue playing to win back the money.
+They meet their contact, French secret service agent René Mathis, in Montenegro.
+Obanno, furious that his money was lost, threatens Le Chiffre, but allows him to continue playing to win back the money.
 Obanno and his bodyguard attack Bond, who kills them both.
-Bond loses his $10 million stake after Le Chiffre is tipped off about his own tell, and Vesper refuses to authorize an additional $5million for Bond to continue.
-But fellow player Felix Leiter, a CIA agent, stakes Bond to the money in exchange for letting his agency take Le Chiffre into custody.
-Le Chiffre's lover, Valenka, poisons Bond's martini, but Vesper rescues him.
+Bond loses his $10 million stake after Le Chiffre is tipped off about his own tell.
+Vesper refuses to authorize an additional $5 million for Bond to continue, but fellow player and CIA agent Felix Leiter stakes Bond the money in exchange for letting the CIA arrest Le Chiffre.
+Le Chiffre's lover, Valenka, poisons Bond's drink but Vesper rescues him.
 Bond returns to the game and wins the tournament.
 Le Chiffre kidnaps Vesper to trap Bond and takes them to an abandoned ship.
-He tortures Bond to reveal the password to the bank account holding the winnings, but Bond resists.
-Mr. White bursts in and kills Le Chiffre but inexplicably spares Bond and Vesper.
+He tortures Bond to reveal the password to the bank account holding his winnings, but Bond resists.
+Mr. White bursts in and kills Le Chiffre, but spares Bond and Vesper.